EdmilsonFerreiraF/edmilsonferreiraf/README.md

 ### Hi there 👋
-I'm a science and technology lover, who codes in the most part of the time.
+I'm a science and technology lover, who also enjoy coding and gaming.

 - 🔭 I’m currently looking for jobs
 - 🌱 I’m currently learning NodeJS, GraphQL, Docker, Strapi